data-carving/hdf5-data-carving/README.md

 # HDF5 Data Carving

-A library interpositioning based HDF5 data carving system that carves out the exact subset of data accessed by a program, at the granularity of [HDF5 objects](https://docs.hdfgroup.org/hdf5/develop/group___h5_o.html), while preserving metadata such as attributes.
+A library interpositioning based HDF5 data carving system that carves out the exact subset of data accessed by a program, at the granularity of [HDF5 objects](https://docs.hdfgroup.org/hdf5/develop/group___h5_o.html), while preserving metadata.

 The carving mechanism is based on interposing on three HDF5 C API calls, namely H5Fopen, H5Dread, and H5Oopen.
 When an application makes a call to these functions, the calls are first directed to the carving system instead of the HDF5 library.
 The carving system implements additional functionality around the original behavior of these functions, aimed towards the objective of carving.